ZacAttack24756/PermSystem/README.md

 **Developer Access:** This script uses BindableFunctions for security, and global use/ease of access.
 Currently, only checking if a player has a permission is supported; Arguments: ["CheckPerm"] [PlayerObject] [PermissionToCheck <str>]  ; Returns: [HasAccess <bool>]

+## Addons

+Along with the base feature for the script, there is also specialty scripts built into this one that works really well with PermSystem. __Addons have not been added yet__

+- **SimpleTitles:** Previously uncreatively considered "AboveHeadRanks", this addon is a simple, yet effective User Group Display system.
+See Configuration Documentation for the full description, and configuration.

+- **ToolGiver:** Another uncreatively named script, ToolGiver allows you to configure it to give players tools on a Per-Group-Basis.
+Note: You cannot have the same tool given out twice by default, see Configuration Documentation for more information.

 ## Planned Features
 - Initial Release
 - The Ability to save users' groups via DataStores